Heath1979/Happy-Heath/README.md

 - installing it to my workspace dependencies
 - adding it to my INSTALLED_APPS in my settings.py
-- sourcing the AUTHENTICATION_BACKENDS from the AllAuth docs for my settings.py
+- sourcing the AUTHENTICATION_BACKENDS from the Codestar walkthrough for my settings.py
 - adding its URL to my projects 'urls.py'
 - run database migrations to create the tables needed for AllAuth
-- (For this version of Happy Heath, to meet MVP, email and social accounts were not configured as part of the feedback/sign up options to the user.)
+- For this version of Happy Heath, to meet MVP, email and social accounts were not configured as part of the feedback/sign up options to the user.

 **Defensive Design**

 Happy Heath was developed to ensure a smooth user experience, to the best of my current learning experience with Django.

 - Input validation and error messages provide feedback to the user to guide them towards the desired outcome.
-- Authentication processes control edit/delete icons to reveal them to the comment author only.
+- Authentication processes control edit/delete icons to reveal them to the post and comment author only.
+- Deletion of post date is confirmed through an additional page, double checking with the user.
-- Deletion of data is confirmed through an additional modal, double-checking with the user.
+- Deletion of comment data is confirmed through an additional modal, double-checking with the user.
 - Testing and validation of features completes the process.

 **CSRF Tokens**